2024 Lebanon electronic device attacks: Injuries

 On 20 September 2024, it was reported that more than 3,500 people were injured.

 On 17 September Health Minister Firass Abiad said the vast majority of those being treated in emergency rooms were in civilian clothing and their Hezbollah affiliation was unclear, but casualties included elderly people as well as young children.
 As of 18 September, it was unclear if only Hezbollah members were carrying the pagers.
-During his speech on 19 September, Secretary-General Nasrallah clarified the exploded pagers were those distributed to lower ranking members while Hezbollah's leaders did not use the model.
+During his speech on 19 September, Secretary-General Nasrallah stated that the exploded pagers were those distributed to lower ranking members while Hezbollah's leaders did not use the model.
 According to the Health Ministry, healthcare workers were also injured and it advised all healthcare workers to discard their pagers.
-On 26 September, Abdallah Bou Habib, Lebanon's Foreign Minister, confirmed that most of those carrying pagers were not fighters, but civilians like administrators.
+On 26 September, Abdallah Bou Habib, Lebanon's Foreign Minister, confirmed that most of those carrying pagers were not fighters, but civilians such as administrators.
 Qassim Qassir, a Lebanese expert on Hezbollah, said the attacks mostly struck civilian workers, leaving its military wing largely unaffected.
+An unnamed Hezbollah official told Reuters 1,500 Hezbollah fighters were taken out of action by injuries.

 On 11 November, Mustafa Bairam, the Lebanese Labour Minister, made a formal complaint to the United Nations’ International Labour Organization (ILO), in which he stated that the pagers wounded or killed 4,000 civilians – much higher than initial reports of casualties.

 One eye doctor at Mount Lebanon University Hospital reported that a number of those injured showed signs of something being blown up directly in their face, with some losing one or both eyes, while others had shrapnel in their brains.
 The Lebanese health ministry reported that 300 people had lost both eyes and 500 people had lost one eye as a result of the pager attacks.
 Other doctors saw severe hand, waist and facial injuries, reporting patients with fingers torn, hands amputated, eyes popped out of the socket and facial lacerations.
-An unnamed Hezbollah official told Reuters 1,500 Hezbollah fighters were taken out of action by injuries.
 The Iranian Ministry of Health reported that it treated 500 victims by performing more than 1,500 eye and limb surgeries, and that Iran sent 12 doctors to Lebanon to assist in treatment.